danielflorencio/chatbot/README.md

 cd client
 npm run dev
 ```

-- Then Start a new terminal on your machine, go to the project's root folder:
+3. Then Start a new terminal on your machine, and go to the project's root folder:
 ```
 cd server
 npm run dev
 ```

+4. Open your browser and access the client application at `http://localhost:5173/sign-up`.

+## Contributing

+Contributions to the chatbot application are welcome!
+If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.